jmielkeway/ccos4rbpi_volume0/chapter09/exec.md

 ***
 ```

-When `do_exec` is called from `startup_user`, it is currently passed the address of `say_hello`, 0xFFFF000000400000.
-This is a kernel range address, inaccessable to user space.
+When `do_exec` is called from `startup_user`, it is passed the address of `say_hello`, 0xFFFF000000400000.
+This is a kernel range address, inaccessible to user space.
 Fortunately, we can calculate the virtual address user space should use by taking an offset from `_user_text_begin`, and the program counter is set to the valid user space address 0x000000000000.

-If the `say_hello` program were then to call `do_exec` for some reason, say on `usloopsleep`, no adjustment should be made, as `usloopsleep` should exist in the user space map at 0x0000000000000028, so no offset adjustment will be made after the first call to `do_exec`.
+If the `say_hello` program were then to call `do_exec` for some reason, say on `usloopsleep`, no adjustment should be made, as `usloopsleep` should exist in the user space memory map at 0x0000000000000028, so no offset adjustment will be made after the first call to `do_exec`.

 ```C
     user_text = user_vm_segment((unsigned long) _user_text_begin,